yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/prepare-cloud/aws.md

 - Add a tag to name the machine.
 You can set key to `Name` and value to `yugaware-1`.
 Continue to the next step.

-- Select the `yugaware-sg` security group we created in the previous step (or the custom name you chose when setting up the security groups).
+- Select the `yugaware-sg` security group created in the previous step (or the custom name you chose when setting up the security groups).
 Launch the instance.

 - Pick an existing key pair (or create a new one) in order to access the machine.
 Make sure you have the ssh access key.
 This is important to enable `ssh` access to this machine.
-In this example, we will assume the key pair is `~/.ssh/yugaware.pem`.
+In this example, assume that the key pair is `~/.ssh/yugaware.pem`.

-Finally, click `Launch` to launch the YugaWare server.
+Finally, click `Launch` to launch the Yugabyte Platform server.
 You should see a machine being created as shown in the image below.

 ![Pick OS Image](/images/ee/aws-setup/yugaware-machine-creation.png)